 Step 2: Upload the .htaccess and .htpasswd files to your webspace

-Place this code to the .htaccess file of your desired directory.
+Place this code in the .htaccess file of your desired directory.
 Remember to replace 111.222.333.444 with the IP address you want to whitelist.

 # password protect excluding specific ip <IfModule mod_auth.c> AuthName "Username and password required" AuthUserFile /home/path/.htpasswd AuthType Basic Require valid-user Order Deny,Allow Deny from all Allow from 111.222.333.444 Satisfy Any </IfModule>